United States Army Ordnance Corps: Ordnance in the early republic

 Wadsworth also took great care in establishing and supervising the training of officers who would join the Ordnance Department.
 Coming from West Point, these officers, such as Alfred Mordecai and George Bomford, were highly trained in mechanical and chemical engineering and were among the highest ranking of graduating cadets from West Point.
 These new ordnance officers were usually detailed to the Springfield or Harpers Ferry Armory, or to one of the various arsenals across the growing country, to conduct scientific and industrial experiments in metallurgy, chemistry, or one of the allied engineering fields.

 In 1832, the Ordnance Department established the non-commissioned officer rank of Ordnance Sergeant to be in charge of the ordnance stores at any of the growing number of Army forts and establishments across the country.
-This rank will remain until the reorganization of the Army under the National Defense Act of 1920.
+This rank remained until the reorganization of the Army under the National Defense Act of 1920.

 During the Mexican–American War, the Ordnance Department established the Ordnance Rocket and Howitzer Battery to service the then new M1841 12-pound howitzers and Hale war rockets, which had not yet entered Army service and were still being tested.
 This was the only Ordnance unit established primarily for a combat role.
 This unit included junior Army officers who would serve as senior leaders in the Civil War; including Jesse Reno and Benjamin Huger.